SEO MIGRATION

 Launch day protocol includes:

-- Deploy redirects before the new site goes live (or simultaneously) - Verify every redirect is firing correctly with automated crawl - Submit updated sitemap to Google Search Console immediately - Force-crawl high-priority URLs using the URL Inspection tool - Monitor server logs for 404 spikes and crawl errors - Check Google's index status in real-time
+- Deploy redirects before the new site goes live (or simultaneously) - Verify every redirect is firing correctly with automated crawl - Submit updated sitemap to Google Search Console immediately - Force-crawl high-priority URLs using the URL Inspection tool - Monitor server logs for 404 spikes and crawl errors - Check Google's index status in real-time - Validate all structured data and schema markup on the new site - Confirm canonical tags point to the correct new URLs

 Post-Migration Monitoring (90 Days)

 The migration isn't done when the site launches.
-It's done when Google has fully recrawled, reindexed, and re-ranked your content — and your traffic is stable or growing.
+It's done when Google has fully recrawled, reindexed, and re-ranked your content - and your traffic is stable or growing.
+The entire point is to migrate without losing traffic โ here's how that's actually achieved.

 We monitor for 90 days post-migration: